Kaliko525-tech/RPS_Project/README.md

 hopefully this works.

-just need to figure out how to now make it take a score.
+just need to figure out how to now make it take a score. --> will implement this once i get there.

+step 4:

+use a loop to play 5 rounds

+3/10/22 --> started to implement the js got alot done and seems to be working well,just need to figure out how to make 'playerSelection' case insensitive. then work on step 4.